humansinstitute/wingmen/docs/implement-tmux.md

 - Optionally add a tmux hook that announces new agent windows (e.g., using `display-message`) so operators know when fresh sessions spin up.

 ## Edge Cases & Follow-Up Tasks
-- Handle long session IDs by truncating window names (`slice(0, 8)`) while keeping the full ID in metadata.
+- Handle long session IDs by truncating window names (`slice(0, 8)`) while keeping the full ID in orchestrator state so lookups remain unambiguous.
 - Ensure agent commands that already start tmux or expect a TTY still behave correctly—if they require a login shell, pass `tmux new-window … -- bash -lc '<command>'`.
 - Document tmux keyboard shortcuts (`Ctrl+b d` to detach) in the CLI help so operators unfamiliar with tmux can exit safely.
 - Decide what happens when tmux restarts independently (e.g., after upgrade).
 Wingman should detect the missing session and recreate it, possibly by reparenting running agents or forcing a restart.

-This plan keeps tmux as a first-class dependency, gives Wingman full control over the multiplexer lifecycle, and packages rich metadata so auxiliary tooling can provide a polished attach/detach experience without shell-level wrapper scripts.
+This plan keeps tmux as a first-class dependency, gives Wingman full control over the multiplexer lifecycle, and relies on tmux’s native window management to deliver a straightforward attach/detach flow without extra wrapper scripts.